miguelatplumbee/cucumber-as3/README.md

 }
 ```

-and execute the test using cucumber in a terminal
+Finally execute the test using cucumber in a terminal

  ```bash
  cucumber calculator.feature